shyhihihi/MERCI/README.md

 `DNA_rank <- Cell_Neff_cal(varMatrix=mtSNV_ma, MT_variants=s.mtSNV_table, MT_coverage=MTcoverage_inf, donor_cells=T_cells, mixed_cells=Cancer_cells, mutFeatures=s.muts, adjust=FALSE)`

-The parameter ‘adjust’ of Cell_Neff_cal indicates whether adjusting the count statistics into Neff statistics. when adjust=FALSE, then the original count of observed donor-enriched mtSNV in each candidate receiver cell will be used to calculate the DNA rank.
-Otherwise, Neff will be used as the count statistics for DNA rank calculation, default=TRUE.
+The parameter ‘adjust’ of Cell_Neff_cal function indicates whether adjusting the count statistics with Neff statistics. when adjust=FALSE, then the original count of observed donor-enriched mtSNV in each candidate receiver cell will be used to calculate the DNA rank.
+Otherwise, Neff will be used as the count statistic for DNA rank calculation, default=TRUE.
 Notably, When using Neff to calculate DNA rank score, it will take a long time to get the results depending on the number of ‘mixed_cells’ and the number of ‘mutFeatures’.

-Load gene expression data (must include the MT genes), Using MERCI LOO pipeline to estiamte the donor and reciever MT contents (decovolution analysis), and RNA ranks for each cancer cell.
+Load gene expression data (the expression matrix must include the MT genes), Using MERCI LOO pipeline to estiamte the relative abundance of transferred MT (decovolution analysis), and RNA rank for each cancer cell.
 ```
 load('./cell_exp.RData')
 library(Matrix)